Great Lakes: Sewage

+Plastic

+Researchers have found that more than 22 e6lb of plastic end up in the Great Lakes each year.
+Plastics in the water break up into very small particles known as microplastics.
+Microplastics can also come from synthetic clothing washed down the drains.
+Plastic waste found in the lakes include single-use plastics, plastics used in packaging, takeout containers as well as pre-production pellets produced by plastics industry.
+High concentrations of microplastics were discovered in 100 percent of the fish that were studied by researchers from the Rochman Lab.
+About 50 e6lb of fish is harvested each year from Great Lakes which has raised concerns on how this might affect human health.
+Microscopic pieces of plastic have also been found in drinking water coming from Great Lakes.
+It is estimated that nearly 40 million people in the region rely on drinking water from the Great Lakes.

+A number of self-operating floating devices called Seabin, were put in the Great Lakes to capture plastic trash as part of the Great Lakes Plastic Cleanup project.
+The project captured 74,000 pieces of trash using this technology between 2020 and 2021; however, it does not claim to catch up with 22 e6lb of plastic that ends up in Great Lakes every year.
+The production, consumption, and throwing away of plastics seems to remain the core of Great Lakes trash problem.

 Impacts of climate change on algae

 Algae such as diatoms, along with other phytoplankton, are photosynthetic primary producers supporting the food web of the Great Lakes, and have been affected by global warming.
 The changes in the size or in the function of the primary producers may have a direct or an indirect impact on the food web.
 Photosynthesis carried out by diatoms constitutes about one fifth of the total photosynthesis.
 By taking CO_{2} out of the water to photosynthesize, diatoms help to stabilize the pH of the water, as CO_{2} would react with water to produce carbonic acid.

 Diatoms acquire inorganic carbon through passive diffusion of CO_{2} and HCO3-, and use carbonic anhydrase mediated active transport to speed up this process.
 Large diatoms require more carbon uptake than smaller diatoms.
 There is a positive correlation between the surface area and the chlorophyll concentration of diatom cells.